-coolabahs grow along most of the watercourses in the region.
+Bauhinia COOLABAHS grow along most of the watercourses in the region.
 They are slow growing and fire and drought tolerant.
 The timber was used extensively for fences and yards.
 Coolabah bark is distinctive - look for scars on the trunks where Aboriginal people cut out bowls with stone chisels.
-Northern River Red Gums can survive floods, bushfires and droughts.
+NORTHERN RIVER RED GUMS can survive floods, bushfires and droughts.
 Aboriginal people used its timber for digging tools and used the red sap as a medicine for sores or as a mouthwash.
 The flowers were a sweet treat and the seeds could be ground and eaten as a paste or cooked into cakes.

-Gibbers and Red Gums Extraordinary wildlife The country around the Tracks supports a wide diversity of fauna - species that are superbly adapted to an unpredictable climate of 'boom and bust' cycles.
+OUR EXTRAORDINARY WILDLIFE The country around the Tracks supports a wide diversity of fauna - species that are superbly adapted to an unpredictable climate of 'boom and bust' cycles.
 Like plants, some animals use amazing strategies to survive in such an erratic climate, to take advantage of the good times and to survive the tough times.
 Birds are made for travelling - many cope by moving on when times get tough only to reappear suddenly when conditions change.
-After big rains budgies, cockatiels, chats, songlarks, pelicans and many other water birds turn up - seemingly out of nowhere.
+After big rains Budgies, Cockatiels, Chats, Songlarks, Pelicans and many other water birds turn up - seemingly out of nowhere.

-Water in the outback When camping next to waterholes - be aware that you have an impact.
+WATER IN THE OUTBACK Camping next to waterholes - be aware that you have an impact.